 Dr Terry Sergeant

 Hi, I’m Terry.
-I’m a psychologist based in Central London and I specialise in the treatment of anxiety-based problems.
+I’m a psychologist based in the UK and I specialise in the treatment of anxiety-based problems.
 I have been working as a therapist since 2003, helping children, young people, and adults find solutions to their problems and overcome a range of issues.

 I provide counselling, CBT, and EMDR therapy.
-I work with individuals and couples and I offer both in-person and online appointments.
+I work with individuals and couples and I offer online and telephone appointments.